sankalpmundra/Inference-Procedures/Categorical_Data/Proportions/Significance_Tests/one_sample_z_test.md

 $$ H_a : p \neq p_0 $$

+### Conditions for Inference

 Once we have a clear view of the objectives of the test, we can craft a plan to gather the relevant data from the sample.
 However, a certain set of conditions need to be met in order to conduct a valid significance test about a proportion.

 1. **Random:** Data needs to come from a random sample from the population of interest or a randomized experiment.
 This can be achieved through a simple random sample (SRS), or the more commonly used stratified random sampling technique.
-2. **Normal:** The sampling distribution of the sample proportion statistic $(\hat{p})$ must be approximately normal.
-This can be achieved with more than 10 successes and failures each in the sample.
+2. **Normal:** The sampling distribution of the sample proportion $(\hat{p})$ must be approximately normal.
+This can be achieved if the expected number of successes and failures in the sample is greater than or equal to 10.

 $$ np_0 \geq 10 \quad \text{and} \quad n(1 - p_0) \geq 10 $$